Not derived from transfers of assets

 In cases other than onerous or lucrative transfer, the amount of the capital gain or loss will be the market value of the assets or proportional parts , where applicable.

-The incorporation of assets or rights to the taxpayer's assets that do not derive from a prior transfer must be included within this category of capital gains, such as, for example, the receipt of certain subsidies or aid for the acquisition or rehabilitation of the habitual residence, aid from the State in concept of basic emancipation income, those derived from the forestry exploitation of the neighbors in public forests, the interests of a compensatory nature originated by the delay in the fulfillment of an obligation, including that of the payment of salaries, as well as the prizes obtained for participation in games, contests, raffles or random combinations.
+The incorporation of assets or rights to the taxpayer's assets that do not derive from a prior transfer must be included within this category of capital gains, such as, for example, the receipt of certain subsidies or aid for the acquisition or rehabilitation of the habitual residence, aid for rent, the aid of 200 euros for people with a low level of income and assets, the Youth Cultural Bonus, those derived from the forestry exploitation of neighbors in public forests, the interests of a compensatory nature caused by the delay in the fulfillment of an obligation , including the payment of salaries, as well as prizes obtained by participating in games, contests, raffles or random combinations.

 In the case of subsidies the amount of said gain will be the monetary amount of the subsidy.

 In relation to the awards it is worth distinguishing:

 Cash prizes.
 These prizes are subject to withholding, so the amount countable as capital gain will consist of the entire prize without deducting the withholding borne, which will be declared as such in the section of the declaration corresponding to withholdings and other payments on account.

 Prizes in kind.
 These prizes are subject to deposit on account, so the total computable amount will be composed of the sum of the valuation of the prize received, which will be made at its market value, plus the deposit on account, unless the latter had been passed on to the taxpayer.

 In the case of judicial costs two situations must be distinguished:

 Taxpayer obliged—by court ruling—to pay the legal defense expenses incurred by the winning party in the process.